International Human Resource Management PhD

 Jaspreet never thought he would ever get the chance to study in the UK, coming from a small village in the Punjab.
-However since joining, Jaspreet has taken any and every opportunity he can, and worked to tackle discrimination in the city, even winning a Lord Mayor’s Award in 2018.
+Since joining BCU, Jaspreet has taken any and every opportunity he can, and worked to tackle discrimination in the city, now focusing on the issue through his PhD.

 "I’m originally from a small village in India, and I didn’t ever really think that I would study at university in the UK.

 Before coming to BCU, I had very limited dreams, and I was having a really hard time suffering from bad mental health and severe depression.
 I knew that even if I made it to the UK, there would be linguistic and cultural barriers that I knew I would have to tackle.

 I found out about Birmingham City University through relatives and decided to apply.
 I didn’t think I was going to get in but, to my surprise, I was accepted.
 When I arrived on campus for my first day, I was astonished that I had finally made it, but knew that the journey ahead was still going to be a difficult one.

 When I first came to BCU, seeing the number of different students from all backgrounds really made me feel at home instantly.
 My visa arrived late, so I missed the scheduled welcome week and international week, however the lecturers all made sure that I was given that same warm welcome.
 One particular lecturer even took me under her wing, making sure I didn’t feel like I missed out at all.
 Even recently in the transition to studying at postgraduate level, my course leaders have really helped and nurtured a family bond with my class mates which I think is very rare to see in universities.